leonardobesen/rubrik-daily-check/README.md

 ## How to use it.

-1- Create a JSON file named `config.json` with your (mandatory) Rubrik Cluster information and (not mandatory) SNMP information, like in the example below:
+1- Create a JSON file named `config.json` with your Rubrik Cluster information, like in the example below:
 ```
 {
     "clusters": [